 The next morning, texts came in from friends, congratulating me for the courage to buck “group think” and speak my mind.
 While I am thankful for the support, it made me wonder why people are afraid to speak out in person.
 When did we become fearful about publicly sharing our beliefs, especially when they don’t concur with the majority?

 Sadly, it may be the result of the trolling, shaming, and blaming that’s so pervasive and instantaneous on social media.

 People are more comfortable feeding their cameras with selfies, food shots and travel pics than feeding their minds with opposing ideas.
 Showing up in person and getting involved in public debate and discourse — rather than posting online — used to be common.
 Now it’s almost heroic.

 I’m no hero and I have my share of fears.
 But I’ve learned a few things in my almost six decades on this earth, and one of them is that not speaking up about an issue can be as uncomfortable as addressing it head-on.
-Silence often implies consent, and there are too many crucial issues in our world today that demand we make our voices to be heard.
+Silence often implies consent.
+Too many crucial issues in our world today demand we make our voices heard.

 My experience running for a city council seat last year, and losing, has shown me that failure can be incredibly freeing.
 I now know that putting myself “out there,” raising issues and advocating for various causes brings a new sense of power, knowledge, and friendships.
 What a wonderful gift of perspective that only trying, and failing, could have brought me.

 Shortly after being booed at the council meeting, I received a call from the firm that’s proposing to build the senior living project.
 They were impressed by my comments that differed so dramatically from the majority that night.

 In fact, they want to meet with me, find ways to align with community groups and leaders in the city and get involved at the local level to do what’s necessary to be good neighbors and business partners going forward.